apnadkarni/blt/man/picture.rst

   not be the same as *imageName*. *Switches* may be any of the following.

   **-background** *colorSpec*
+    Specifies the background color of reflection.
+If *colorSpec* is "", then the background is transparent.

   **-blur** *blurRadius*
     Specifies the radius of the blur.
 If *blurRadius* is 0, no blurring